Jeannie Colvin, MFT

 If they only fit one person's experience, they would reflect the Personal Unconscious, and while the story or art would be highly meaningful to that person, it would not resonate with enough people and it would fade away.

-Why do some books seem to seize an entire culture at a certain time?
+As an avid reader, I've wondered why some books seem to seize an entire culture at a certain time.
 Do we all remember how the Twilight books captured us?
 Or the Harry Potter books?
 If they are capturing something about a specific culture at a specific time, then they will be popular at the moment.
+But if they last across decades and generations, they are telling a story about being human that so many people can unconsciously see themselves in, that they remain stories that must be continuously shared, or told in new ways.

 A great example of this is the Star Wars movies, which famously draw from The Hero's Journey, which is a mythological Archetype (i.e. a symbol from the Collective Unconscious).